I almost titled this post, “You Can’t Automate Financial Wisdom.” But then I realized, you can.

 Identity is the ultimate automation

-Knowing who you are is the ultimate form of automation because it guides you in all sorts of decisions—financial and otherwise.
+Knowing who we are is the ultimate form of automation because it guides us in all sorts of decisions—financial and otherwise.

 Chip and Dan Heath use an analogous illustration about a science professor in their book, Switch: